 - 8. Compensation Plans Not Applicable - C. ISSUANCE AND EXCHANGE OF SECURITIES - 9.
 Authorization or Issuance of Securities Other than for Exchange Not applicable - 10.
 Modification or Exchange of Securities Not applicable - 11.
 Financial and Other Information - a.
-Financial statements meeting the requirements of SRC Rule 68, as amended Please see Annex "B" (includes Supplementary Schedules required by SRC Rule 68-Please see Annex "B-1") - b.
-Management's Discussion and Analysis (MD & A) or Plan of Operation Please see Annex "A"

-c.
-Changes in and Disagreements with Accountants on Accounting and Financial Disclosures d.
-A statement as to whether or not representatives of the principal accountants for the current year and for the most recently completed fiscal year:
+Financial statements meeting the requirements of SRC Rule 68, as amended Please see Annex "B" (includes Supplementary Schedules required by SRC Rule 68-Please see Annex "B-1"), Also attached are the Interim Financial Statements for the First Quarter 2019 (17-Q), please see Annex "B-2". - b.
+Management's Discussion and Analysis (MD & A) or Plan of Operation Please see Annex "A" - Changes in and Disagreements with Accountants on Accounting and Financial Disclosures None. - d.
+A statement as to whether or not representatives of the principal accountants for the current year and for the most recently completed fiscal year: Representatives of Punongbayan & Araullo are expected to be present at the stockholders' meeting and will have the opportunity to make a statement if they desire to do so and will be available to answer appropriate questions.